-Fisheries and Allied Aquacultures - MAq, MS, PhD
+Fisheries, Aquaculture, and Aquatic Sciences — MAq, MS, PhD

-The FAA graduate program prepares students for productive careers in academia and the private and public sectors in aquaculture, aquatic resource management and ecology, and fisheries biology and management.
-The Department offers graduate programs leading to the Master of Science (MS), Master of Aquaculture (MAq), and Doctor of Philosophy (PhD) degrees.
+The FAAS graduate program prepares students for productive careers in academia and the private and public sectors in aquaculture, aquatic resource management and ecology, and fisheries biology and management.
+The Department offers graduate programs leading to the Master of Science (MS - thesis and non-thesis), Master of Aquaculture (MAq - non-thesis), and Doctor of Philosophy (PhD) degrees.

 Admission to the Doctor of Philosophy degree program usually requires that the student has a master’s degree from a recognized graduate program.
 The doctoral program emphasizes original scholarly research and includes significant advanced coursework.
 The PhD degree requires a minimum of 60 semester credit hours beyond the bachelor’s degree, of which a minimum of 31 hours must be taken through Auburn University, and a dissertation describing original research.
 A minimum of 30 hours must be graded graduate courses.
 The minimum and maximum number of hours of dissertation research (FISH 8990) is 10.
 Students must pass a general examination, often called the “preliminary examination,” typically taken after all graded course work is completed, to become a PhD candidate.
 The exam includes a written exam followed by an oral exam.
 The student becomes a candidate for the degree on successful completion of the general examination.
 After completion of the dissertation, the student must pass a final oral examination defending the dissertation.